naist-nlp/knn-seq/README.rst

         --hnsw-edges 32 \  # Coarse quantizer to search nearest top-`nprobe` centroids
         --ivf-lists 131072 \  # K-means clustering
         --pq-subvec 64 \  # Product quantization (PQ) to compress the all vectors to uint8 codes.
-        --use-opq \  # Rotaion vectors to minimize the PQ error.
+        --use-opq  # Rotaion vectors to minimize the PQ error.
-        --verbose

 - :code:`--hnsw-edges`: HNSW is used as coarse quantizer to search nearest top-`nprobe` centroids.
   This option specifies the number of edges in construction HNSW graph.